Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Adding a Destination.rst

     isobus::NAME myNAME(0); // Create an empty NAME
-    std::shared_ptr<isobus::InternalControlFunction> myECU = nullptr; // A pointer to hold our InternalControlFunction std::shared_ptr<isobus::PartneredControlFunction> myPartner = nullptr; // A pointer to hold a partner
+    std::shared_ptr<isobus::InternalControlFunction> myECU = nullptr; // A pointer to hold our InternalControlFunction std::shared_ptr<isobus::PartneredControlFunction> myPartner = nullptr; // A pointer to hold a partner SocketCANInterface canDriver("can0"); // The CAN driver to use for this program.
+In this case, we're using socket CAN.

     // Define a NAME filter for our partner std::vector<isobus::NAMEFilter> myPartnerFilter;